kcwilsonii/datasciencecoursera/readme.md

 Combine data into one data set

-   Next reduce data sets to needed columns for mans
+   Next reduce data sets to needed columns for means and std

    using grep to specify the columns needed for std and mean variables plus the header data.